Why Homebrew Gluten Free?

 If you’re gluten sensitive, but not a homebrewer, consider starting.
 Your local choices may be limited or non-existent.
 Homebrewing gives you the ability and freedom to make what you want.

 Gluten Free Home Brewing – dedicated GF homebrew shop.
 Before getting into specific ingredients, kits and sources, I will bring GFHB to your attention.
 GFHB is the only dedicated gluten free homebrew shop that I’m aware of.
 They carry malted grains from both Eckert Malting and Grouse Malting Company including varieties of millet, buckwheat and malted rice in addition to a lot of other ingredients, recipe kits, how-to articles and recipe kits.
+They also carry a great selection of enzymes, including newer options that haven’t been easily accessible to homebrewers.
 If you’re wanting to brew GF all grain, you’re going to want to check out GFHB.

 - Adventures in Homebrewing’s Gluten Free Pale Ale – Pine and Citrus Flavors from Cascade Hops

 - Label Peelers has introduced a lineup of kits – Exclusion Gluten Free Kits at Label Peelers

 - Craft a Brew Gluten Free Amber Ale – small batch, includes equipment – note that setup has multiple versions.
 It’s possible a different variation shows up at that link

 Note: Links to landing pages, searches and product pages contained in this post may include or refer to items that contain gluten.
 Always read descriptions and packaging and consult the manufacturer and your Doctor if in doubt.

 - Sorghum Syrup @ AIH | Amazon | Beer & Wine Hobby | Great Fermentations | MoreBeer